Things to Do With Kids in Chicago: The Ultimate Guide

 Free

-Millennium Park is located on famed Michigan Avenue and within walking distance to several hotels, restaurants, and shopping.
-It also provides the backdrop for several (often free!) cultural programs including concerts, exhibitions, awesome outdoor movie nights, and more.
-Kid specific attractions include an outdoor ice skating/roller skating ribbon, rock climbing, splash parks, mini golf, Maggie Daley Park playground, and lush gardens to run or take a leisurely stroll through.
+Millennium Park is located on famed Michigan Avenue and within walking distance of several hotels, restaurants, and shopping.
+It also provides the backdrop for several (often free!) cultural programs, including concerts, exhibitions, awesome outdoor movie nights, and more.
+Kid-specific attractions include an outdoor ice skating/roller skating ribbon, rock climbing, splash parks, mini golf, Maggie Daley Park playground, and lush gardens where you can run or take a leisurely stroll.

 Thomas Hughes Children's Library